 …just to avoid confusion between “classical”, “modern” and “new-and-improved” Republicans and Conservatives.

-The words matter a lot here, so listen to them carefully, for not one person of the AOC (Alexandria Ocasio-Cortez) generation of “liberal” would agree with any of the sentiments expressed here, only, they still proclaim themselves the heirs of these sentiments and even the likes of Dr Martin Luther King, Jr, where Dylan’s songs were sung by this same trio in 1963, as part of MLK’s “I Have a Dream” March to the Washington Mall, in 1963.
+The words matter a lot here, so listen to them carefully, for not one person of the AOC (Alexandria Ocasio-Cortez) generation of “liberal” would agree with any of the sentiments expressed here, only, they still proclaim themselves the heirs of these sentiments, including the likes of Dr Martin Luther King, Jr, where Dylan’s songs were sung by this same trio in 1963, as part of MLK’s “I Have a Dream” March to the Washington Mall, in 1963.

 I was part of folk-singing group in high school then.
 We were good, even traveling down to the Blue Grass to sing on university campus.
 Before the Vietnam War, our songs were about civil rights and freedom; not war protest.
 We sang Woody Guthrie, Dylan, “How Many roads must a man walk down…” Stuff like that.

-But five years later Dr King’s Dream was safely hijacked, the Vietnam War lost, (coincidentally at the same period in 1968), not to mention stampeding environmentalist-nature lovers being replaced with lawyers and their briefcases, easing hikers and bird-watchers aside.
+But five years later Dr King’s Dream was safely hijacked, the Vietnam War lost, (coincidentally at the same period in 1968), not to mention stampeding environmentalist-nature lovers, replacing them with lawyers and their briefcases, easing hikers and bird-watchers aside.
 So by 1976 Democrats could finally proclaim both MLK to be one of their founding fathers while scuttling all his dreams, and the Vietnam War won by their “peace movement”, thus renaming themselves “Modern Liberals” or “New Left”, taking over the Democrat Party, pushing “classical liberals” aside, saying:

 “Modern liberalism stands for the proposition that all human behavior should be subject to the political process”